What are houses in multiple occupation (HMOs)?

 Fire safety obligations specifically for HMO landlords

 In addition to landlords’ general fire safety obligations, HMO landlords must meet fire safety obligations specific to HMOs.
-These include:
+These include requirements relating to:

 Fire safety equipment